Wairangi: Tupeteka and Parewhete

 While Wairangi was out hunting birds at Kāwhia, Ruru-nui was visited by Tupeteka, a rangatira of Ngāti Maru from Te Āea in the Waihou River valley near Te Aroha.
 Wairangi's wife Parewhete had sex with him and Wairangi realised this because when he returned the food that Parewhete served him was not properly cooked, or because his other wife, Puroku had noticed some of Parewhete's kokowai rouge on Tupeteka's cheek.
 Therefore, he beat her and she fled to Tupeteka's village.

-During this flight, Parewhete painted some of her kokowai on a manuka tree at a place now called Manuka-tutahi (manuka flowers are usually white, but sometimes pink or red).
+During this flight, Parewhete painted some of her kokowai on a mānuka tree at a place now called Mānuka-tutahi (mānuka flowers are usually white, but sometimes pink or red).
 She left one of her cloaks at Āniwaniwa, where she crossed the Waikato.
 A red cliff face by the Waikato River or at Pari-kararangaranga near Matamata is said to derive from this flight, either because when Parewhete stopped to wash she left her maro ('skirt') on the rock and the blood from her menstruation turned it red, or because she painted more kokowai on the cliff.
 These traces allowed people from Ruru-nui to work out that Parewhete had gone to Te Āea.

 When Tupeteka refused to return Parewhete, Wairangi gathered a war-party of 140 men along with his brothers Tama-te-hura, Upoko-iti, and Pipito.
 When they arrived at Te Āea, they were welcomed into the village and performed the tangi ('ceremonial weeping') on the marae.
 They were let into a giant wharau guesthouse.
 According to Te Rangi Hīroa his suspicions were aroused by the fact that the posts of the wharau were made of whole trunks of kahikatea - far sturdier than required for construction.
 Meanwhile, Tupeteka summoned a war-party of Ngāti Maru from the Hauraki Gulf.

-For the first two days, the visitors were given only a meagre amount of food - one kumara for two on the first day and one each on the second.
+For the first two days, the visitors were given only a meagre amount of food - one kūmara for two on the first day and one each on the second.
 On the third day, they heard Tupeteka's men slaughtering kurī dogs for food, carrying eels into the village, and bringing firewood, as if for a feast.
 In fact the dogs were being beaten, not slaughtered, and there was only one eel, which was being carried past repeatedly.
 The ovens were being prepared in order to cook Wairangi and his party.